ankidroid/Anki-Android/README.md

 ### [Backers](https://opencollective.com/ankidroid#backer)

-A big thank you to each of our 🙏
+A big thank you to each of our backers 🙏
 <a href="https://opencollective.com/Ankidroid#backers" target="_blank"><img width=110 src="https://opencollective.com/Ankidroid/backers/badge.svg?"></a>

 <p>Your generous donations mean the world to us, and we can't express our gratitude enough.
 Your support fuels our mission and helps us make a real difference</p>